-Is there a policy in place?
-0 - No measures (i.e., no restrictions) 1 - Required 99 - No information available to determine policy in place Interpretation guide Code as 1 if any level of curfew is required (e.g., individuals leaving home, restaurants, bars), even if there are exceptions to the curfew requirement (e.g., essential activities, certain types of businesses remaining open).
-If policy varies by zipcode within a certain county, code as the more stringent level.
-A policy requiring bars, restaurants, or retail establishments to close by a certain time would count as a curfew and should be coded as 1.
-Policies that do not require bars to close by a certain time but do require that bars stop serving alcohol at a certain time would not count as a curfew and should be coded as 0.
-If there is a curfew for minors only, code 1 as this is considered under any level of curfew.
-Only include curfews as they are related directly to the pandemic, since the curfews put in place during the 2020 summer protests were for other reasons beyond slowing the spread of COVID reasons beyond slowing the spread of COVID.
+0 - No measures (i.e., no restrictions)

+1 - Required

+- Code as 1 if any level of curfew is required (e.g., individuals leaving home, restaurants, bars), even if there are exceptions to the curfew requirement (e.g., essential activities, certain types of businesses remaining open). - If policy varies by zipcode within a certain county, code as the more stringent level. - A policy requiring bars, restaurants, or retail establishments to close by a certain time would count as a curfew and should be coded as 1. - Policies that do not require bars to close by a certain time but do require that bars stop serving alcohol at a certain time would not count as a curfew and should be coded as 0. - If there is a curfew for minors only, code 1 as this is considered under any level of curfew. - Only include curfews as they are related directly to the pandemic, since the curfews put in place during the 2020 summer protests were for other reasons beyond slowing the spread of COVID.